rockonsoft/nest-cloud-run/README.md

 # Nest Cloud Run
 Runs a simple nest.js api in Google Cloud Run

+### Branches
+All git branches are merged into master
+* rock//run-in-cloud - the basic nest app running with a default controller and a process.env dump

 ## Build image and deploy to Cloud Run
 gcloud builds submit --tag gcr.io/[PROJECT-ID]/nest-cloud-run